oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 1. Inside of your SDF project folder, create a `src` folder.
 2. Move your project files inside of the `src` folder.
-3. To initialize NPM, from the root of your SDF project folder, run `npm init`.
+3. To initialize the NPM package, from the root of your SDF project folder, run `npm init`.
 >💡 A `package.json` file is created in your SDF project folder.
 4. In your `package.json` file, paste the following code:
 ```json